operations-project/github-action-ddev-runner/README.md

-# Operations Site Server: DDEV GitHub Action
+# Operations Site Runner: DDEV GitHub Action

 This GitHub Action is designed to host real live sites using self-hosted GitHub runners and DDEV.